mousity/Pokemon-Battle-Simulator/README.md

 ## How do I Run it?

 Easy!
 If you have a github account, you can use `git clone` on my repository.
 If you don't have a github account, simple download the code as a ZIP file and unzip it in the directory of your choice.
-Will continue this section when I'm not in class anymore. `In construction!`
+Will continue this section when I'm more motivated to do so. `In construction!`

 ## My Own Quick History